 Who Are We?

-Sparks Film and Media Arts is the UK’s leading provider of film and media activities for children and young people.
+Sparks Film and Media Arts are the UK’s leading provider of film and media activities for children and young people.

 We provide fun and engaging filmmaking classes and workshops, from our film schools in London and around the UK.

 Our weekly filmmaking classes help young filmmakers to develop their skills, grow in confidence and expand their imaginations.
 Our fun holiday camps promote creativity and help introduce children to the joy of making movies.

 We have a unique programme of activities for children and teenagers.
 Our programmes are underpinned by Project Based Learning educational methodologies and focus on child-led creativity.

 We’re Ofsted registered and committed to the highest standards in safety and wellbeing.